MicrosoftDocs/executable-docs/scenarios/mc-docs-pr/articles/aks/learn/quick-kubernetes-deploy-cli.md

 ## Next steps

 In this quickstart, you deployed a Kubernetes cluster and then deployed a simple multi-container application to it.
 This sample application is for demo purposes only and doesn't represent all the best practices for Kubernetes applications.
-For guidance on creating full solutions with AKS for production, see [AKS solution guidance][aks-solution-guidance].

 To learn more about AKS and walk through a complete code-to-deployment example, continue to the Kubernetes cluster tutorial.